zhendrikse/tdd/tdd-katas/sudoku-kata/sudoku-kata-python/README.md

 All preparations have been done for now.
 Perhaps you may want to do some additional refactoring at this point before we continue.

-If not, we can now implement the actual solver using back tracking.
+If not, we can now implement the actual solver using backtracking.

 ## 5. Solving the puzzle

-At this point we have to write a recursive function to solve the puzzle.
+At this point, we have to write a recursive function to solve the puzzle.
 This function consists of the following steps:

 1. Check if we have already reached the last cell, in which case we end the recursion and return a value of `True` to indicate that a solution has been found.
 2. If the current cell is given/filled already, invoke `solve` for the next cell.
-3. Now in all other cases (so we haven't reached the last cell, nor is the cell already given in the puzzle), we have to start building a tree of possibilities and back track whenever we stumble upon an invalid configuration:
+3. Now in all other cases (so we haven't reached the last cell, nor is the cell already given in the puzzle), we have to start building a tree of possibilities and backtrack whenever we stumble upon an invalid configuration:
    - try all values 1...9 by creating a loop for these values
    - check for each value if this value is allowed.
 If not, continue with the next value.
 If it is, invoke `solve` for the next cell.
-   - after the loop, we are apparently in a situation that all values 1...9 failed.
-In this case we reset the cell value back to its original value of zero and return false, as a signal that we need to back track.
+   - after the loop, we are apparently in a situation where all values 1...9 failed.
+In this case, we reset the cell value back to its original value of zero and return false, as a signal that we need to backtrack.

 ---